AppLovin/AppLovin-MAX-Unreal/README.md

 ## Loading an Interstitial Ad

-The following code shows you how to attach listeners and load the first interstitial.
+The following code shows you how to bind to delegates and load the first interstitial.

 ```cpp
 // UMyWidget.cpp (UMyWidget inherits from UObject to access TimerManager)